14-pixel/2077/README.md

 Pretty much any command line.

 HOW TO RUN:
-Type game.exe inside the game folder.
+Type game.exe inside the game folder in the command line.